vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/cross-chain.md

 ### Vote Poll
-A new p2p communication across the cross-chain relayers will be introduced, called "Vote Poll".
-This Vote Poll will gossip about the signed votes within the network.
+A new p2p communication across the cross-chain relayers will be introduced, called `Vote Poll`.
+This `Vote Poll` will gossip about the signed votes within the network.
 To avoid message flooding, all the signed votes will expire after a fixed time.
 The Greenfield relayers can either put votes to or fetch votes from the poll and assemble it as